Coaching and Mentoring

 Julie changed my future.
 Her constant emphasis on experimentation and thinking analytically led to her success in producing a student who was confident in questioning everything constructively.
 Julie always took a deep interest in the work and ideas of her students, and in criticising the students’ works she would ask: “What if?”
 Julie encouraged me to question different possibilities, to not be afraid of trying something new, to endeavour to discover.

-Annahita Moradi, Ex-student & now graduate MA International Law, SOAS
+Annahita Moradi, Ex-student, graduate MA International Law, SOAS and currently undertaking Law Pupillage in London

 We had some great half term kids' workshops.
 Big thank you to our Artist/Leaders: Julie Brixey-Williams and Timothy B. Layden.
 The Kandinsky-inspired explosion of colour and sound made yesterday is truly beautiful.
 I am proud that we can help promote and educate young (and older) people about Art and Creativity.